Skip to content

 // Import the plugin's initialization function

-import { pluginErrorPreview } from './plugins/plugin-error-preview'
+import { pluginErrorPreview } from './plugins/plugin-error-preview.js'

 export default defineConfig({